 Don’t worry, if you’ve been a subscriber for a while, I still plan on writing women’s ministry blog posts, Christian living posts, and definitely blog posts featuring Bible scriptures.
 But, I want to talk more about the Christian lifestyle blog stuff too!
 In my opinion, Christian lifestyle blogs are so fun and cover so much more ground than just what I’ve been doing.
 After all, you’re so much more than just a Christian woman.

-You’re a woman with interest, curiosities and thoughts.
+You’re a woman with interests, curiosities, and thoughts.
 I want to hit on all that here!

 “What what I see going on with this whole Christian lifestyle blog transformation…”